wso2/docs-is/en/identity-server/6.0.0/docs/references/extend/myaccount/customize-my-account-ui.md

 ## Before you begin

 1. Check out the corresponding identity apps source code from the [identity-apps](https://github.com/wso2/identity-apps) repository.

-2. Check out the `v1.4.28` tag of the identity-apps repo, which corresponds to WSO2 IS 6.0.0.
+You can check out the `v1.4.28` tag since `v1.4.28` of identity-apps is used in IS 6.0.0.

     ```java
     $ git fetch --all --tags --prune
     $ git checkout tags/v1.4.28 -b feature-dark-theme-demo
     ```

-3. Navigate to the `modules/theme/src/themes` folder within identity-apps.
+2. Navigate to the `modules/theme/src/themes` folder within identity-apps.
 All the theme global variable overrides can be found in the `modules/theme/src/themes/default/globals/site.variables` file.
 For the full set of variables, see the [original theme variables file](https://github.com/Semantic-Org/Semantic-UI-LESS/blob/master/themes/default/globals/site.variables).

 ---